SupremeChow/SurveyMaker/README.md

 This is a bare bones attempt to making a system that allows a user to create a custom web form for surveys.
 Alot of functionallity isn't working, and most of the things that do work are very basic or are missing some quality of life things.
+This was developed over the course of less than a week, start on 10/18/2021.
+Prior to then, I had very little experience with web developement, and started from knowing absolutely nothing about JQuery and PHP.
+Most of learning was on the spot and very quick searches on the internet for resources and answers.
+Below is a basic description of what was developed so far...

 index.php is the acting entry for creating a survey.
 The file calls upon various .js files, starting with formEditor.js acting as the main control.
 Other .js files act as models for the various survey formFields, which uses JQuery to update the DOM when the user interacts with them.
 They also